fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-windows-lab.md

 ![Windows Task Manager (advanced view)](./img/biti-ipm-network-windows-taskman-ether-w11.png)

-or the `Wi-Fi` icon to see some spikes up and down depending on some network activities.
+... or the `Wi-Fi` icon to see some spikes up and down depending on network activities.

 ![Windows Task Manager (advanced view)](./img/biti-ipm-network-windows-taskman-wifi-w11.png)